-Larry W. Minor, $Associate \ Administrator for Policy. \\ [FR Doc.
-2019-23757 Filed 10-30-19; 8:45 am]$ BILLING CODE 4910-EX-P DEPARTMENT OF TRANSPORTATION Federal Motor Carrier Safety Administration [Docket No. FMCSA-2019-0013] Qualification of Drivers; Exemption Applications; Vision AGENCY: Federal Motor Carrier Safety Administration (FMCSA), DOT.
+Larry W. Minor, $Associate \ Administrator for \ Policy.$ [FR Doc.
+2019-23759 Filed 10-30-19; 8:45 am] BILLING CODE 4910-EX-P DEPARTMENT OF TRANSPORTATION Federal Motor Carrier Safety Administration [Docket No. FMCSA-2019-0014] Qualification of Drivers; Exemption Applications; Vision AGENCY: Federal Motor Carrier Safety Administration (FMCSA), DOT.
 ACTION: Notice of final disposition.
-SUMMARY: FMCSA announces its decision to exempt 19 individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs) to operate a commercial motor vehicle (CMV) in interstate commerce.
+SUMMARY: FMCSA announces its decision to exempt ten individuals from the vision requirement in the Federal Motor Carrier Safety Regulations (FMCSRs) to operate a commercial motor vehicle (CMV) in interstate commerce.
 They are unable to meet the vision requirement in one eye for various reasons.
 The exemptions enable these individuals to operate CMVs in interstate commerce without meeting the vision requirement in one eye.
-1These criteria may be found in APPENDIX A TO PART 391-MEDICAL ADVISORY CRITERIA, section H. Epilepsy: § 391.41(b)(8), paragraphs 3, 4, and 5, which is available on the internet at https://www.gpo.gov/fdsys/pkg/CFR-2015-title49-vol5-pdf/CFR-2015-title49-vol5-part391-appA.pdf.
-DATES: The exemptions were applicable on October 4, 2019.
-The exemptions expire on October 4, 2021.
+DATES: The exemptions were applicable on October 8, 2019.
+The exemptions expire on October 8, 2019.
 FOR FURTHER INFORMATION CONTACT: Ms. Christine A. Hydock, Chief, Medical Programs Division, (202) 366-4001, fmcsamedical@dot.gov, FMCSA, Department of Transportation, 1200 New Jersey Avenue SE, Room W64-224, Washington, DC 20590-0001.
 Office hours are from 8:30 a.m. to 5 p.m., ET, Monday through Friday, except Federal holidays.
-If you have questions Services, (202) 366-9826.
+If you have questions regarding viewing or submitting material to the docket, contact Docket Operations, (202) 366-9826.
 SUPPLEMENTARY INFORMATION: